 ...Although Harry’s ability to summon a Patronus at the age of 13 might be more significant than I had been willing to credit.
 We might need to keep that in mind, as well.

 I did imagine that we should try to feel confident that he would ultimately learn this lesson.
 Even if only at the last moment, in the course of the series’s climax itself.
 But it was not easy.

 And once one considers it, the Power behind the locked door sounds rather like a Patronus taken to the Nth degree, doesn’t it?

 Which suggested that it might finally be appropriate to raise the question of why the door in the Department of Mysteries which continues to contain this “greatest Mystery”, and which from Dumbledore’s description would appear to be restraining no less than the Power of Love™ itself, is kept locked in the first place.

 We still have no idea, and frankly, Rowling’s interview description of the Power contained there was an epic failure.
 We will be much better off trying to hammer out our own explanations on the subject.

 But still, wizards are certainly a no less sentimental lot than Muggles.
-They appear to be no less motivated by their attachments to one another.
+They also appear to be no less motivated by their attachments to one another.
 Human attachments and family ties seem on prominent display in every direction you look in the ww.
 The wizarding world clearly values such attachments.